ppinkowski/js-examples/exercises/exercise2/README.md

 Given a canvas control and a basic server setup, create a shared canvas, so that multiple people can simultaneously draw on the same instance.

-Add your solution code to `exercise2.js`
+Add your solution client code to `exercise2.js`

 ## Client